SandraLeAnn/EventTracker/README.md

 <p>
-This project tracks a users fishing and travel experiences across the globe.
+This project tracks fishing and travel experiences across the globe.
 A user has the ability to create a travel experience and the expenses associated with it.
-They are also able to update and delete their experiences and expenses as well as their personal profile.
+They are also able to update and delete their experiences.
  </p>